nikolaia/node-social-feeder/README.md

 * Add support for facebook.
 * More github events (only pushevents right now).
 * Better cache system.
+* Add an admin interface to easily manage variables and set options.

 Add a .env file with the variables below and use 'foreman start' to test localy: